-You can receive STD Benefits for as long as Sedgwick determines you're "Disabled," up to the maximum period allowed by the Plan (refer to "Successive Periods of Disability," page 18, and "Rehabilitation Benefits (RB)," page 11).
-Please also see Sections "When Benefits may be Suspended or Terminated" "VIII.
-WHEN BENEFITS MAY BE SUSPENDED OR TERMINATED," page 9, and "XI.
-CIRCUMSTANCES THAT AFFECT YOUR STD BENEFIT," page 13.
+You can receive STD Benefits for as long as Sedgwick determines you're "Disabled," up to the maximum period allowed by the Plan.
+Refer to "Successive Periods of Disability", and "Rehabilitation Benefits (RB)", "VIII.
+WHEN BENEFITS MAY BE SUSPENDED OR TERMINATED", "XI.
+CIRCUMSTANCES THAT AFFECT YOUR STD BENEFIT", in this SPD.